mooreds/docs-1/references/sql-operations.md

 #### Join

-Join can be used to merge the results of two or more operations that share some common data.
+Joins can be used to merge the results of two or more operations that are related in some way.

 ```sql
 SELECT *